metauni/metauni.github.io/index.md

 * 10/9/2022 - First [VR replay](https://youtu.be/s4dfwxzXEFM) (code by BS).
 * 25/11/2022 - Integration of GPT for seminars.
 * 10/12/2022 - Launch of metauniService (http://service.metauni.org).
+* 2/1/2023 - metauniOS absorbs portals, orbs and part of metaboard.
 * 4/1/2023 - Launch of GPT-based NPCs at metauni: Youtwice, Shoal and Ginger ([video](https://youtu.be/Jh3xyaBy0LA)).

 Music in the Rising Sea: